po1sigala/live/01-Class-Content/19-PWA/01-Activities/02-Stu_Lighthouse/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How can use run Lighthouse through the command line or install as a node module?
+* How can run Lighthouse through the command line or install as a node module?

 Use [Google](https://www.google.com) or another search engine to research this.